Learning how to make lotion and homemade products is really fun.

 The claims you read on a skincare label, are from the active part of the product.

-These are the additives, whether that be treating ageing skin, pigmentation, skin conditions or facial rejuvenation.
+These are the additives, whether that is treating ageing skin, pigmentation, skin conditions or facial rejuvenation.

 The list of additives and their benefits are endless!
 Some of which are natural and some that aren’t!